mdn/translated-content-de/files/de/web/css/var/index.md

 {{EmbedLiveSample("Custom properties with fallbacks for use when the property has not been set")}}

-Da `--header-color` nicht gesetzt ist, wird der Text "Header" blau sein, der Fallback-Wert.
+Da `--header-color` nicht gesetzt ist, wird der Text "Header" blau, der Rückfallwert.

-### Verwendung einer benutzerdefinierten Eigenschaft als Fallback
+### Verwendung einer benutzerdefinierten Eigenschaft als Rückfall

 #### CSS